Wimmics/olivaw/README.md

 When creating a new branch the badges URIs can be changed manually but it can be annoying

-So you can use the actions below to update it automatically when a brnch is created:
+So you can use the actions below to update it automatically when a branch is created:

 ```yaml
 name: init-branch